Enhancing the Workflow for Care Managers

 Wireframes:

-The image above displays different solutions for the right navigation on the completed assessment view screen, arranged from left to right.
+The image above displays different solutions.
 I have selected the first option as the ideal solution for the problem, considering its benefits for Sarah.

 -